RicardoChaseCo/Personal_Website_Ricardo/README.md

 # RicardoChaseCo.github.io

-Huge thanks to the Youtuber - JavaScript Mastery, I built this project with him.
+Huge thanks to the Youtuber - JavaScript Mastery, I built this project with his help.